00sapo/better-morning/ai/DESIGN.md

 -   **`TOKEN_TO_CHAR_RATIO`**: A constant for rough estimation of tokens based on character count.
 -   **`LLMSummarizer`**: A class that:
         -   Initializes with `LLMSettings` and `GlobalConfig`.
+        -   Uses the `light_model` for single-article summaries and the `reasoner_model` for the final collection summary.
         -   **`summarize_text(article: Article, prompt_override: Optional[str] = None) -> Article`**: The core summarization method.
 It checks the `article.content_type` to determine how to process the content.
         -   **For standard text content**: It constructs a text-based prompt from the article's title and content, truncates it if necessary, and calls `litellm.completion`.
         -   **For PDF content (`application/pdf`)**: It constructs a **multimodal message** for `litellm`.
 This message includes a text part (e.g., "Summarize this PDF") and the raw PDF data from `article.raw_content`.
 This allows a capable LLM (like GPT-4o) to "read" the PDF directly.